twming/ros2_master_tutorial/README.md

 # Open Camera
 def main(args=None):
 	rclpy.init(args=None)
         # TODO:
         # Step1: create a node call 'hand'
         # Step2: create a publisher, to publish a Twist message to /cmd_vel, with QoS =1
         # Step3: create a subscriber, to subscribe a LaserScan message, "callback" function and QoS=10
         #
         #
         #

-	# m = Twist()
 	capture = cv2.VideoCapture(0)

 	print('ONE : FORWARD')